top of page

 2. Gluten: found in wheat, barley, rye, it's known to be one of the most difficult-to-digest plant proteins.
 Gluten can cause digestive problems, contribute to leaky gut, autoimmune illnesses, allergic reactions, cognitive issues, joint pains, fatigue etc. You can learn more about gluten here.

 3. Oxalates: Oxalates are found in foods like spinach, beets, potatoes, rhubarb, rice bran, buckwheat groats, certain nuts (almonds), navy beans, raspberries, dates.
 They can form crystals in the body and contribute to the development of kidney stones.
-Oxalates can also bind to minerals, impairing their absorption.
+Oxalates can also bind to minerals (like magnesium, iron, zinc etc), impairing their absorption.

 4. Tannins: Tannins are a group of compounds found in tea, coffee, cacao, wine, fruits (grapes), and legumes.
 They can inhibit the absorption of iron and other minerals by forming complexes that are resistant to digestion (causing digestive issues) as well as cause protein deficiency.